jarsepay/Jarspy-Bot/README.md

 - Roleplaying Games: Adventure, Daily, Mining, Hunting, Trading, Transferring, Opening Crates, Gambling, Improve your Ability, Apply for Job, Confess to your favorite Waifu & Husbu, Date with your Waifu & Husbu, Follow or Confess with real person, Kill a person, Jail someone with Police jobs, Heal a low hp players with Doctor jobs, Go eat or starve and died, Get Quest, Move Location, Select your own skills, and many more!

 Current feature in total are 400+ feature!
-Wanna see all the bot commands? go to our main bot [here](https://wa.me/6287841972915)
-> our main bot is using the premium script, if you want to buy it please contact the owner [here](https://wa.me/6282148864989)
+> our main bot is using the premium script, if you want to buy it please contact the owner [here](https://t.me/jarsepay)

 ### Questions
 "How many files have i encrypted for the free version script?"
-> all file is now decrypted, you freely to recode this script (do not sell it)
+> all file is now decrypted, you freely to recode this script

 ### Requirements